 "This department is a really exciting place to work.
 The students and faculty are so inventive in their pursuit of rigorous thought and expressive possibilities, their boldness, and the de-territorialization they undertake of the disciplines that influence the field.
 If there is a future, Performance Studies is a part of it."

-— Malik Gaines, Assistant Professor
+— Malik Gaines, Associate Professor